 Ping An is the world’s most valuable Insurance brand for the 7th consecutive year, with a brand value of US$32.2 billion.
 The Chinese brand retains this title, despite a 25% year-on-year brand value reduction.

-Every year, Brand Finance puts 5,000 of the world’s biggest brands to the test, and publishes around 100 reports, ranking brands across all sectors and countries.
-The insurance industry’s top 100 most valuable and strongest brands in the world are included in the annual Brand Finance Insurance 100 ranking.
+Every year, leading brand valuation consultancy Brand Finance puts 5,000 of the biggest brands to the test, and publishes over 100 reports, ranking brands across all sectors and countries.
+The world’s top 100 most valuable and strongest Insurance brands are included in the annual Brand Finance Insurance 100 2023 ranking.

 In addition to calculating brand value, Brand Finance also determines the relative strength of brands through a balanced scorecard of metrics evaluating marketing investment, stakeholder equity, and business performance.
-Compliant with ISO 20671, Brand Finance’s assessment of stakeholder equity incorporates original market research data from over 100,000 respondents in more than 35 countries and across nearly 30 sectors.
-Italy’s UnipolSai (brand value up 23% to US$3.1 billion) is the world’s strongest insurance brand in the ranking with AAA+ brand rating and a corresponding elite Brand Strength Index (BSI) score of 89.6 out of 100.
+Compliant with ISO 20671, Brand Finance’s assessment of stakeholder equity incorporates original market research data from over 100,000 respondents in 38 countries and across 31 sectors.

 UnipolSai (brand value down 9% to $2.8 billion) is the strongest brand in the ranking with a Brand Strength Index score of 86.3 out of 100, earning it an AAA brand rating.
 Operating in Italy, UnipolSai has an extremely high level of brand equity within its home market.
 The brand has continued to deliver to its customers throughout difficult financial times and remains as one of the Italian peoples’ most highly regarded insurance providers.